 “No, I gave you permission to ask three questions.
 There’s a difference.”

-“Eftychia,” Leandros snapped, like some feral thing.
-“Enough.
+“Eftychia!”
+Leandros snapped, like some feral thing.
+His voice was normally controlled, but his volume now made Gareth and Eresh take surprised steps back.
+“That’s enough.
 You can ask another question instead, but I won’t answer that one.”

-They walked in silence after that, Leandros stewing, Eftychia pouting, and Eresh and Gareth too uncomfortable to try striking up a conversation.
+The group continued in silence after that.
+Eftychia sulked, Leandros stewed, and Gareth and Eresh felt far too uncomfortable to try striking up a conversation.

-At the corner where their path met the main road was a tree.
+At the corner where their path met the main road was an unusual tree.
 While the trees surrounding hadn’t yet dropped their leaves, this one already had none.
 Its wood was white—not spotted like a birch, nor chipped like a sycamore, but flawless bleached ivory.
-The branches reached high and wide, bending on swollen joints that made it look like bone.
+The branches reached high and wide, bending on swollen joints that made it look like it was made of bone.

 “It’s a caindlewood tree,” Gareth said.
-Eftychia, Eresh, and Leandros all looked at him.
-He explained, “There’s a farm of them near my home in Adriat.”
+When Eftychia and Leandros looked at him questioningly, he explained, “There’s a farm of them near my home in Adriat.”

 “Do you know what they mean?”
 Eresh asked him.